Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 Today, WiFi and cellular data connections are stronger than ever.
 In most situations, they’re capable of streaming online video content, but there are still situations where the connection is less than ideal.
 This is mostly the case when streaming with cellular data.

-Fortunately, there are techniques that broadcasters can use to bypass the current internet limitation of users to ensure the best quality streaming for all of their viewers.
+Fortunately, there are techniques that broadcasters can use to bypass the current internet limitation of users to ensure higher quality video streaming for all of their viewers.

 What is Transcoding?